kanitashala22-cyber/msostem/replit.md

 # Overview

-CodeHer is a comprehensive web application designed to empower young women in technology by providing interactive coding courses and scholarship opportunities.
+MsoSTEM is a comprehensive web application designed to empower young women in technology by providing interactive coding courses and scholarship opportunities.
 The platform focuses on HTML and CSS education with a modern, engaging interface featuring course progression tracking, an interactive code playground, and curated scholarship listings.

 # User Preferences